Before Installing...

 Additional details on Quiz mode are available in the extra info section.

-Study mode is a simple flashcard system that lets you go over a selected set of entries that need your attention.
+Flashcards is a simple card review system that lets you go over entries at your own pace.
 Simple, yes, but far from basic:

-To customise the set of flashcards, click on the small 'Cog' icon in the top-right corner.
-This will let you select the range of JLPT levels as well as the total number of cards in your set.
-KanjiBox automatically selects and order cards, according to how well your know them: entries you know least (the red-orange bars in your Stats) go first, entries you already know well appear last (or not at all, depending on how many cards are in your set).
+To customise the set of flashcards, tap the Settings (cog) icon in the top-right corner.
+This lets you select the JLPT level, toggle Cumulative mode, and set the Study Order (e.g. by progress, randomly).
+KanjiBox automatically sorts cards according to how well you know them: entries you know least come first, entries you already know well appear last.

 Settings ☝